 If you decide to grow a Daphne shrub, there are two things you need to know.
 First, these are poisonous plants.
 Both the berries and leaves are listed as toxic in a number of sources and therefore should not be eaten.
 They may also irritate the skin.
 Do not plant Daphne shrubs if you have children or pets that live or frequent your garden.
 Second, daphnes are not the easiest of shrubs to grow.
 They do not transplant well, and the grower is required to maintain a delicate balance between keeping the soil moist and keeping it well-drained.
-These plants are known to die suddenly and without obvious cause.
+These plants are known to die suddenly and without an obvious cause.
 Think of them as temporary and place them in an area that allows for easy removal if your plant does die.

-If those two elements don't stop you, growing Daphne shrubs is not hard and they do not require much maintenance, pruning, or special care.
+If those elements don't stop you, growing Daphne shrubs is not hard and they do not require much maintenance, pruning, or special care.
 You will need to pick the type of Daphne shrub you want since there are many varieties.

 Partial sun to partial shade is usually the recommended growing location for these plants.
 At the partial-sun end of this spectrum, you may experience superior blooming.
 Many people seeking shrubs for shade will gladly sacrifice some flowers in order to enjoy the bicolored leaves of these bushes.
 Group them together with other acid-loving plants that have similar sunlight needs.

 Daphne shrubs can be grown in USDA planting zones 4 to 9.
 They prefer well-drained soil with plenty of compost and a neutral to acidic soil pH.
 Daphne shrubs thrive in moist soil.
-To keep the soil around them moist in summer (and to keep the roots cool), apply a 3-inch layer of mulch.
+To keep the soil around them moist in summer (and to keep the roots cool), apply a three-inch layer of mulch.

 A layer of mulch will help keep the roots cool and moist.
 While the mulch will cover the soil, make sure it does not dry out.
 Water the shrub when there is not a lot of rainfall.